Just a Bite:

 Next, make sure your child is healthy before giving them any peanut products.
 If they are experiencing symptoms of a cold, fever, or other illness, do not give them any peanut products until these symptoms are gone.
 Then you will be able to accurately measure your child’s response to these food products.

 If your baby doesn’t like a certain food on the first try, don’t give up!
 It can take 10-15 tastes of a food for a child to eat it readily.
 Remember, they have never experienced any different tastes or textures than formula or breastmilk.
 Also, when it comes to allergen introduction, "one bite" exposure to foods is not enough.
 Maintaining a routine is essential.

 A diverse diet with a variety of foods, textures, and tastes plays a huge role in the proper nutrition and development of your child in their first year of life and beyond.
 When you start introducing solids, encourage your infant to consume a variety of foods from all food groups.

 If your child is ready to start solids, early allergen introduction should begin at the same time.

-SpoonfulONE is a revolutionary, science-backed line of nutritional products for infants and toddlers that introduces and maintains diverse foods into their daily diet and helps bring convenience to parents everywhere.
+SpoonfulONE is a revolutionary, science-backed line of nutritional products and baby snacks for infants and toddlers that introduces and maintains diverse foods into their daily diet and helps bring convenience to parents everywhere.
 Each serving includes safe, gentle, and precisely portioned amounts of the 16 foods responsible for over 90% of food allergies*.

 As the most comprehensive allergen introduction product for babies, SpoonfulONE eliminates the fear, confusion, and guesswork out of introducing new foods.